How to Create an Insanely Easy Strategic Account Plan + Template

 Latest posts by Warwick Brown (see all)

-- Losing Clients Hurts: What To Do When Good Clients Leave - August 13, 2017
+- Losing Clients Hurts: What To Say To A Client Who Is Leaving - August 13, 2017

 Who has time for a strategic account plan?
 You’re so crazy busy with Account Manager stuff that as far as priorities go, an empty inbox wins over strategy any day.
 Who can blame you?
 I mean clients aren’t calling you demanding their strategic plan, but they sure do pounce if you take more than 5 minutes to reply to their email.